wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 1.5.7 =
 * Improvement - Updated Facebook posting - support for Facebook Groups, faster profile posting.
 * Improvement - Better compatibility with older WP versions (<3.1).
-* Improvement - Not requred to replace G+ library with each update if placed into /wp-content/plugins/ folder.
+* Improvement - Not required to replace G+ library with each update if placed into /wp-content/plugins/ folder.

 = 1.5.6 =
 * Bug fix - Wrong Options Page Placement.